We Can’t Do It All

 According to Andrea Bilbow, honored by the Queen of England for her work on behalf of families living with ADHD, there is “one common denominator that stands behind every child’s success: a mother (or dad) who has been an incredible advocate for her child.”
 So true!
 But you know what makes that advocacy a whole lot easier?
 Not doing it alone!

 With a child with ADHD, you are in this parenting-thing for the Long Haul.
-We really hope you’ll take advantage of the incredible special we have going, and join the Coaches Club this year.
-But whether you get help from us, or somewhere else, or some combination — remember that we are stronger together than any of us are on our own.
+And whether you get help from us, or somewhere else, or some combination — remember that we are stronger together than any of us are on our own.
 Don’t try to do this alone.
 Get support, teach your child to ask for help, and create the future your family deserves!

 Sanity Is Not Optional